 (c) a registered corporation within the meaning of the Financial Corporations Act 1974 3 of the Commonwealth;

-“public authority” has the same meaning as it has in the State Supply Commission Act 1991;
+public authority has the same meaning as it has in the State Supply Commission Act 1991;

-“public utility” means a body the primary purpose of which is to provide electricity, water, sewerage or gas to the public in any State or Territory;
+public utility means a body the primary purpose of which is to provide electricity, water, sewerage or gas to the public in any State or Territory;

-“section” means section of the Act;
+section means section of the Act;

-“telephone utility” means a body that has as its primary purpose the provision of telephone services to the public in any State or Territory.
+telephone utility means a body that has as its primary purpose the provision of telephone services to the public in any State or Territory.

 [Regulation 3 amended in Gazette 28 Jul 2000 p.
 4019.]